Chief OfficersSkip to navigation

 Howard Carter, General Counsel

 Howard Carter joined TfL in September 2006 having been head of legal and procurement at the GLA since 2001.
 He was previously director of legal and secretariat at English Heritage and has worked in local government.
 He is a barrister with wide experience of managing legal, secretariat and corporate governance functions.
-His duties include legal, corporate governance, information access and compliance, audit and health, safety and environment.
+His responsibilities include legal, corporate governance, information access and compliance, secretariat and internal audit.

 Leon Daniels, Managing Director, Surface Transport